TranPhucVinh/C/Data structure/Hashmap/README.md

     printf("\n");
 }
 ```
-This is an inefficient implementation of hash map as ``hash_table[17]`` has many un-used index.
+This is an inefficient implementation of hash map as ``hash_table[17]`` has many un-used index, as well as unable to handle negative number.
 [Unordered map](https://github.com/TranPhucVinh/Cplusplus/blob/master/Data%20structure/Unordered%20map.md#use-unordered-map-to-count-total-duplicate-numbers-inside-an-array) is the best approach for it.